shanem28/PCC_Alien_Invasion/README.md

 # Python Crash Course - Alien Invasion
-A project from Python Crash Course 2nd Edition by Eric Matthes from No Starch Press
+A project from Chapter 14 of Python Crash Course 2nd Edition by Eric Matthes from No Starch Press